 You can be just as creative in finding ways not to write your novel.
 With a little thought and not much effort, you can easily devise methods to prevent yourself from actually finishing a book—or finishing a book that has a chance to sell.

-So if not finishing or not selling are your goals, I’m here to help you with the following seven tips (also, grab this free download on how to write a novel):
+So if not finishing or not selling are your goals, I’m here to help you with the following seven tips:

 1. Wait for inspiration.